-- variable lagoon conditions, including highly variable water surface elevation changes caused by mechanical breaching, chronic poor water quality (especially in the fall), and predation by birds and striped bass; - ▶ barriers or seasonal impediments to juvenile and smolt emigration, such as the lack of juvenile passage facilities at Los Padres Dam and intermittent periods of low flow below the Narrows during the normal spring emigration season;

-- spring flow variability such as low-flow conditions that could dewater redds prematurely or high flows that could either deposit sediment over redds or completely wash them out; - chronic, and occasionally acute, fall temperature and hydrogen sulfide levels below LPD, and the increase in suspended sediment from the SCD summer draw-down; - the potential for enhanced predation on smolts and YOY migrating through the sediment fields of LPD and SCD; and - ➤ the recent drought conditions.
+- As noted above, the severe five-year drought affecting the entire west coast is the primary negative factor for the juvenile steelhead population as rearing habitat dries early, or doesn't exist at all, along with low flows and higher water temperatures; - ➤ variable lagoon conditions, including highly variable water surface elevation changes caused by mechanical breaching, chronic poor water quality (especially in the fall), and predation by birds and striped bass; - ➤ barriers or seasonal impediments to juvenile and smolt emigration, such as intermittent periods of low flow below the Narrows during the normal spring emigration season; - > spring flow variability such as low-flow conditions that could dewater redds prematurely or high flows that could either deposit sediment over redds or completely wash them out; - > chronic, and occasionally acute, fall temperature and hydrogen sulfide levels below LPD, and the increase in suspended sediment from the SCD removal project; - ➤ the potential for enhanced predation on smolts and YOY migrating through the sediment field above LPD.

-A recent challenge that may remain for some years is the potential effects of substantive physical and operational changes to San Clemente Dam required by the Department of Water Resources, Division of Safety of Dams (DWR/DSOD), including the process of removal of the dam.
-The most significant issues are the effect of released sediment from the reservoir on downstream river habitat, proper functioning of MPWMD's SHSRF, and downstream property owners (flood elevations).
+A recent challenge that may remain for some years is the potential effects of substantive physical and operational changes that occur at SCD due to the Carmel River Re-route and Dam Removal project (CRRDR), especially the process of removal of the dam.
+The most significant issues are the effect of released or remobilized sediment from the CRRDR project on downstream river habitat, and the proper functioning of MPWMD's SHSRF.
 The three-year dam removal project began in 2013 with the removal of vegetation and rechanneling the river through the reservoir reach.
+The dam itself was removed in 2015 and the reconfigured channel was rewetted during the 2015-16 winter.
+Additional restoration and repairs are slated for late 2016.
 Major changes include:

-- Iowering of the reservoir water level and changes to the release flows and water quality; - potentially significant changes in the sediment regime in the Carmel River downstream of San Clemente as the dam removal project progresses; and - Ioss of reservoir storage, which, in the past, has helped maintain adequate river flows and cooler water in the lower Carmel River.
+- > changes to the release flows and water quality; - potentially significant changes in the sediment regime in the Carmel River downstream of San Clemente as the dam removal project progresses; and - loss of reservoir storage, which, in the past, has helped maintain adequate river flows and cooler water in the lower Carmel River.

-District staff continues to provide technical expertise and scientific data to CAW engineers and environmental consultants, DWR/DSOD, CDFW, NMFS, U.S. Fish and Wildlife Service, and others involved in addressing the resource management issues associated with both San Clemente and Los Padres Dams.
+District staff continues to provide technical expertise and scientific data to CAW engineers and environmental consultants, DWR/DSOD, CDFW, NMFS, U.S. Fish and Wildlife Service, and others involved in addressing the resource management issues associated with both LPD and the area influenced by the SCD Removal and Carmel River Reroute Project.
 District staff also continues to provide technical expertise and scientific data to California Department Parks and Recreation, Monterey County Water Resources Agency, Monterey County Public Works Department, California Coastal Commission, U. S. Army Corps of Engineers, Carmel Area Wastewater District, and other regulatory agencies and stakeholders involved in the management of the Carmel River, the Carmel River Lagoon and the barrier beach.